Force over Distance: Chapter 50

 She waved him off.

-Young got in a few hours of sleep, but spent the bulk of the day overseeing the proper allocation and storage of the supplies they’d received during Homeworld Command’s dial-in.
-The Nakai attack, coming hard on the heels of the RSM, had left them little time to properly sort through their new haul.
+Young got in a few hours of sleep, but spent the bulk of the day overseeing the proper allocation and storage of the supplies they’d received from the RSM.
+The Nakai attack had left them little time to sort through their new haul.

-Young found the stacks of crates containing munitions and body armor particularly reassuring.
+Young found the stacks of crates labeled “munitions” and “body armor” particularly reassuring.

 Around 1700, he dropped by the infirmary and ate an early dinner in TJ’s office.
-She’d spent the afternoon revamping her newly restocked pharmacy.
-He listened to her tell him about it over dinner, then over tea and a Tylenol chaser, before he slipped into the back room to check on Rush.
+She’d spent the afternoon organizing her restocked pharmacy.
+He listened to her tell him about it over dinner, then over a tea-and-Tylenol chaser, before he slipped into the back room to check on Rush.

 He stood at the man’s bedside, looking down at his chief scientist, pale and drawn and braided with an alien relic that ran on pure starlight.
-A ship that had no home to return to, even if it could turn itself around.
+A ship with no home to return to, even if it could turn itself around.

-Tentatively, Young touched cautious fingertips to Rush’s temple.
-“You gonna wake up?” he whispered.
+Young brushed cautious fingertips against Rush’s temple.
+“You gonna wake up?”

-The scientist’s dreams, blurred with interference, were impossible to access.
-But, as Young watched, he could see, as through an electrostatic veil, the ghostly pattern of REM.
+He saw, as through an electrostatic veil, the bones of REM.
 Spectral images of Gloria.
-Faint strains of music.
-Fields of stars.
+Ghostly strains of music.
+Fields of endless stars.

-//How different would you be, really?// Young projected gently, over the mental echo of unearthly chords.
+//How different would you be, really?// Young projected, over the echo of unearthly chords.
 He trailed his fingertips through the scientist’s hair.
 “Don’t get me wrong.
 If there’s any chance of undoing this bullshit, I’ll take it.
 If I can keep you clear of the ship, I will.
 But if it doesn’t go that way—” Young’s throat closed.

 He wondered, looking down at Nick Rush, if it was possible to run forever in the red.